 If your baby died as a newborn - CDOPs in England

-By law in England, the death of every child from a newborn up to 18 years old must be reviewed by a local Child Death Overview Panel (CDOP).
-This is in order to prevent future deaths where possible.
+By law in England, the death of every child from a newborn up to 18 years old will receive a child death review.
+Completed reviews will be reviewed again by a local Child Death Overview Panel (CDOP).
+The child death review provides an overview of deaths to see if they could have been prevented where possible.
 Almost 100 CDOPs are in place across the country, and each is accountable to the local safeguarding children board.
 They are made up of representatives from social care, and the police as well as coroners and paediatricians.
 Panels meet several times a year to review all the child deaths in their area.
 Panels are not given the names of the children who died or the professionals involved in their care.
-The main purpose is to prevent similar deaths in the future.
+The main purpose is to identify themese and prevent similar deaths in the future.

 Child Death Overview Panels do not produce reports on individual child deaths, which is why parents do not receive any information from the panels about their individual child.
 The panels do, however, produce an annual report which is a public document.

-Sands is closely involved with the National Child Mortality Database, a new project launched on April 1st 2019, which will collect all information on child deaths across England from CDOPs to get a national picture of how deaths might be prevented and care improved for future families.
+Sands is closely involved with the National Child Mortality Database, a new project launched on April 1st 2019, which collects all information on child deaths across England to get a national picture of how deaths might be prevented and care improved for future families.

 The role of the coroner or procurator fiscal